erkkah/letarette/README.md

 If all you need is a scalable, simple, understandable full text search engine - this it it!
 Letarette is easy to set up and integrate with your data.

-If you need customizable stemming, suggestions, structured documents, et.c. then Letarette might not be for you.
+If you need scriptable stemming, suggestions, structured documents, et.c. then Letarette might not be for you.
 There are several well-known alternatives there, like Elasticsearch, Solr and friends.

 ## Overview

 Letarette is a distributed search engine that uses [NATS][NATS] for messaging and [SQLite FTS5][FTS5] for the search index.
 The Letarette service is a single binary written in Go.
-Clients can be written in any language that has NATS support, currently there is a client library for Go as part of the Letarette main project.
+Clients can be written in any language that has NATS support.
+Currently there is a client library for Go as part of the Letarette main project.

 ## Getting started